-DR. LEEMON BAIRD, CO-FOUNDER, CTO, AND CHIEF SCIENTIST
+LEEMON BAIRD, CO-FOUNDER, CTO, AND CHIEF SCIENTIST

-Leemon is the inventor of the hashgraph distributed consensus algorithm, and is the Co-Founder and Chief Scientist of Hedera.
-With over 20 years of technology and startup experience, he has held positions as a Professor of Computer Science at the US Air Force Academy and as a senior scientist in several labs.
-He has been the Co-Founder of several startups, including two identity-related startups, both of which were acquired.
-Leemon received his PhD in Computer Science from Carnegie Mellon University and has multiple patents and publications in peer-reviewed journals and conferences in computer security, machine learning, and mathematics.
+Leemon Baird is the inventor of the hashgraph distributed consensus algorithm, and is the Co-founder and CTO of Swirlds Inc. With over 20 years of technology and startup experience, he has held positions as a Professor of Computer Science at the Air Force Academy and as a senior scientist in several labs.
+He has been the co-founder of several startups, including two identity-related startups, which were acquired.
+He received his PhD in Computer Science from Carnegie Mellon University, and has multiple patents and publications in peer-reviewed journals and conferences in computer security, machine learning, and mathematics.